 Designed by Karl Harrison to offer a 4Kn load and created in Use Code III treated, a sensible playground decking platform, storage and planters, simple lighting and easy access…

-The planters were created in box forms of Medite Tricoya Extreme, warranted for 50 years in an untreated exterior environment and our go to choice for such a thing.
+The planters were created in box forms of Medite Tricoya Extreme.
+Further, these are warranted for 50 years in an untreated exterior environment and our go to choice for such a thing.
 Wrapped in the same decking material to act as cladding, filled with container soil and a sensible arrangement of planting.

-You may notice that some of the step arrangements were enormous and far too much for a school for young children.
+You may notice that some of the step arrangements were enormous; surley far too much for a school for young children?
 These are not designed as steps, they are for an exterior seating for outside teaching and for the children to watch their playground friends playing X-Factor or indeed the voice, (I don’t think Dancing on Ice would feature very often)

 Mr Ralf Seager of BRM Associates said “What a lovely project, lets hope we can get this done quickly and as cost effectively as possible, its for the kids so lets keep it sensible”… He then went on to say that Decorum.London did provide the whole project much cheaper than the original main contractor.

 The exterior storage areas were original cost effective simple shed cupboards, we though best to beef these up by cladding in the same decking materials and re-roofing… I’m sure they’ll last for just about ever.

 Decorum.London loved this project, it was a larger than normal decking platform; it looked great and the use of stainless fixings.
 Paired with quality timber and saturating in Owatrol decking oil.
 This will result in a School decking structure that is fit for purpose and will last a lifetime.

 - Materials – Use Code III treated redwood

 - Installed by – Decorum.London